About Long Beach Parks, Recreation and Marine

 located throughout the City.
 The Department oversees one of the world's busiest municipal golf system.

 Six skate parks serve skateboarders and rollerbladers.

-Belmont Plaza Outdoor Pool, Silverado Park Pool, King Park Pool, and Millikan High School
+Belmont Plaza Outdoor Pool, Silverado Park Pool, King Park Pool, Millikan and Jordan High School

 Pools in the summer, offer swim lessons.
 The Leeway Sailing and Aquatics Center offers